 Inventories are measured at the lower of acquisition cost and net realisable value.
-The calculation is at cost.
-The cost is calculated on a weighted average basis.
+Cost corresponds to the purchase price, calculated on a weighted average basis.

 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated selling costs.